-Patients should be informed of the early signs of hypersensitivity reactions including hives, generalized urticaria, tightness of the chest, dyspnea, wheezing, faintness, hypotension, and anaphylaxis.
-Patients should be advised to discontinue use of the product and contact their physician and/or seek immediate emergency care, depending on the severity of the reaction, if these symptoms occur.
+- Inform patients of the early signs of hypersensitivity reactions to Zemaira (including hives, generalized urticaria, tightness of the chest, dyspnea, wheezing, faintness, hypotension, and anaphylaxis).
+Advise patients to discontinue use of Zemaira and contact their physician and/or seek immediate emergency care, depending on the severity of the reaction, if these symptoms occur [see WARNINGS AND PRECAUTIONS].

 This monograph has been modified to include the generic and brand name in many instances.